7 Medicinal Herbs for the Natural Dye Garden

-The following seven herbs are among my favorite, colourfast, double-duty herbs.
-Some of these plants require more warmth, while others can be wild crafted.
+The following seven herbs are among my favorite, colorfast, double-duty herbs.
+Some of these plants require more warmth, while others can be wildcrafted.
 Some will thrive as “weeds” in your garden.
-A few of these plants will do very well for container gardening, or can masquerade as ornamental flowers.
+A few of these plants will do very well for container gardening or can masquerade as ornamental flowers.
 Evaluate what you have in your vicinity, and see how these plants might work for your health and natural dye goals.

 Turmeric (Curcuma longa) is reliable as a spice, a medicinal herb, and a natural dye.
 Well known in prepared mustard, as the yellow stain that will never wash out, turmeric is a very bright, and very permanent yellow dye.
 Thriving in warm climates, in zones 7b to 11, turmeric can be grown as a perennial in the ground.
 If you live in a cooler growing zone, turmeric can be grown in a pot, which is brought indoors in winter.
-You can even start turmeric from a piece of store-bought root, like I did.
+You can even start turmeric from a piece of the store-bought root as I did.

 Once it starts growing, it will give you a perpetual harvest.
 You can harvest the roots as a spice, for medicine, or for your natural dye vat.
-Simply replant one of the pieces of root, after harvest, to insure a continued supply.
+Simply replant one of the pieces of root, after harvest, to ensure a continued supply.